uterator/CovenantGruntTest/Readme.md

 #### Win 10

-Project interactions with the Windows 10 using PowerShell Remote:
+Project interactions with the Windows 10 using PowerShell Remote via NTLN authentication:
 * Connects to the Win 10 using provided credentials
 * Holds the connection
 * Copies the Launcher to the %TPM% directory